Camiloo2019/GPS-IoT/README.md

 2. Install the necessary libraries for GPS parsing and communication (<TinyGPS++>, <SoftwareSerial.h>, <WiFi.h> ).

-3. Create a sketch that configures the ESP32 and establishes communication with the GPS module.
+3. Create a [sketch](https://github.com/Camiloo2019/GPS-IoT/blob/main/GPS.ino) that configures the ESP32 and establishes communication with the GPS module.

-4. Implement the parsing logic to extract essential GPS information from the received NMEA sentences.
+4. Implement the parsing logic to extract essential GPS information from the received NMEA sentences and send to a server.

-5. Utilize the extracted GPS data for the desired functionalities, such as real-time tracking, geofencing, or data logging.